Incoming Exchange Program

 - For planning purposes refer to the Course Schedule, which lists the courses being offered during the semester you'll be studying at Swarthmore.
 The Catalog (also called the Bulletin) contains all the courses ever taught at the College, and also lists all academic rules at Swarthmore College.

 - Some courses at Swarthmore may be unavailable depending on registration priorities, scheduling conflicts, and otherwise according to departmental policies.
-Limited access to some courses is common in computer science, economics, and engineering.
+Limited access to some courses is common in economics.
 Access to honors seminars is very limited.
 Have a back-up plan in case your preferred class is not available.

 - Note: Swarthmore College does not offer business classes.